iwantmyname/blog/_posts/2014-02-22-uno-looks-to-unite-the-spanish-speaking-web-an-interview-with-desiree-boxberger.md

 For example, if a business has a .com they may use that for strictly their English site, add a .UNO for a Spanish site, and use or add a country-code domain for in-country search results, depending on their location.
 Each domain serves an intended purpose and gone are the days where one domain covers all areas of your business.
 Our focus is to really expand choice and at an affordable price.

-We believe .UNO will be well positioned for adoption in Latin America because of it's relevance to the culture, the language and the ability to globally transact commerce outside country borders under the unification of a common language, Spanish.
+We believe .UNO will be well positioned for adoption in Latin America because of its relevance to the culture, the language and the ability to globally transact commerce outside country borders under the unification of a common language, Spanish.

 With .UNO, it's now "Press 1" for Spanish on the Internet.